centrifugal/centrifugo/docs/content/server/proxy.md

 }
 ```

-Application can use error codes >= 1000, error codes in range 0-999 are reserved by Centrifugo internal protocol.
+Application **should use error codes >= 1000**, error codes in range 0-999 are reserved by Centrifugo internal protocol.
+Error code field is `uint32` internally.

 This **does not apply to response on refresh request** as there is no sense in returning an error (will not reach client anyway).